dmlc/xgboost/doc/tutorials/external_memory.rst

 **********************************

 External memory is supported by GPU algorithms (i.e. when ``device`` is set to ``cuda``).
-After 3.0, the default GPU implementation is similar to what the CPU version does.
+Starting with 3.0, the default GPU implementation is similar to what the CPU version does.
 It also supports the use of :py:class:`~xgboost.ExtMemQuantileDMatrix` when the ``hist`` tree method is employed.
 For a GPU device, the main memory is the device memory, whereas the external memory can be either a disk or the CPU memory.
 XGBoost stages the cache on CPU memory by default.
 Users can change the backing storage to disk by specifying the ``on_host`` parameter in the :py:class:`~xgboost.DataIter`.
-However, using the disk is not recommended it's likely to be slower than using a CPU to train the models.
+However, using the disk is not recommended it's likely to make the GPU slower than using a CPU.
 The option is here for experimental purposes only.

-In addition, inputs to the :py:class:`~xgboost.DataIter` must also be on the GPU.
-This is a current limitation we aim to address in future releases.
+Inputs to the :py:class:`~xgboost.ExtMemQuantileDMatrix` (through the iterator) must be on the GPU.
+This is a current limitation we aim to address in the future.

 .. code-block:: python